Vesperalin/Vesperalin/README.md

   <h2>👩🏼‍💻 About me</h2>
 </div>

-<p>My name is Klaudia Błażyczek and I am a third year student of BSc Applied Computer Science at Wrocław University of Science and Technology.
+<p>My name is Klaudia Błażyczek and I am a BSc in Applied Computer Science at Wrocław University of Science and Technology.
 My journey with coding started many years ago with C++.
 Next I got familiar with basics of Swift at my high school.
 Then I understood that coding was for me.</p>
 <p>During my journey I learned many programming languages and technologies, but I fell in love with frontend.
 I constantly broaden my knowledge and skills to create better web apps.</p>

 <div align="center">